Discover! Math

 Description

 Catering to a wide range of students by integrating activities for a variety of learning styles, Discover!
 Math has a good mix of problems and activity-based exercises using various activities like graphic organizers, matching, drawing, and other hands-on applications.
 Correlating with national standards, each lesson presents an engaging storyline, direct instruction with pictorial examples, written practice, and several other activities.
 Algebraic concepts are introduced in the earlier grades to develop a more conceptual understanding of math.
 Each lesson is around 8-10 pages and usually takes 2-3 days to complete.
 Different math manipulatives or household items are suggested in the lessons for games or to enhance learning.
 Reviews are at the end of each chapter in the student book.
-Assessments are included in the teacher book or the separate Assessment Book and offer two different options, written or project based – a nice option for different learners.
+Assessments are included in the teacher book or the Assessment Book and offer two different options, written or project based – a nice option for different learners.
 Answers and Grading Rubrics are included in the Instructor Guide.

 Each package includes an Instructor Guide, Student A Workbook for first semester, Student B Workbook for second semester, and the Assessment Book.
 Currently these are only sold as a set, and are not available individually.